 For example, a global insurance customer had a challenge with “role bloat” that was preventing the move to a modern data science platform.
 To meet the dynamic access patterns of their analyst community, every combination of group, geography, clearance, and purpose required unique data-access roles and policies.
 It’s a story we hear every day – businesses want to take the next step and use data for advanced analytics and machine learning/AI, but regulatory- and rule-based data restrictions are getting in the way.

-With Immuta natively integrated within Databricks, the customer now has the power to create automatically-enforced data policies – in plain English – combining ABAC (or attribute-based access control) and purpose.
+With Immuta natively integrated within Databricks, the customer now has the power to create automatically-enforced data policies – in plain language – combining ABAC (or attribute-based access control) and purpose.
 Now, the customer’s analysts enjoy dynamic access to data, with Immuta ensuring proper security and privacy protection – down to the row, column, and cell-level.
 Immuta’s integrated data governance ultimately made possible the migration to Databricks.
 The customer now benefits from analytics on a modern platform, without sacrificing governance and security.